barrachri/christianbarra.com/content/posts/about-onboarding-new-tech-hires.md

 ```
 Hi Matteo,

-I am really happy you will join Z and the PIPitRight team!
+I am really happy you will the PIPitRight team!

 I am Luzia and I will be your buddy for the first 2 weeks.